brcontainer/html2canvas-csharp-proxy/README.md

 #### C# Proxy html2canvas ####

-This script allows you to use html2canvas.js with different servers, ports and protocols (http, https), preventing to occur "tainted" when exporting the "canvas" for image.
+This script allows you to use **html2canvas.js** with different servers, ports and protocols (http, https), preventing to occur "tainted" when exporting the `<canvas>` for image.

+###Problem and Solution###
+When adding an image that belongs to another domain in `<canvas>` and after that try to export the canvas for a new image, a security error occurs (actually occurs is a security lock), which can return the error:

+> SecurityError: DOM Exception 18
+>
+> Error: An attempt was made to break through the security policy of the user agent.

 ### Usage ###